This post may contain affiliate links.

-We absolutely loved Botley and had a lot of fun playing with him and teaching him basic code.
-We are going to donate him to our son’s kindergarten classroom because I believe in Botley as an educational tool for little kids.
+We absolutely loved Botley the coding robot and had a lot of fun playing with him and teaching him to follow our basic code.
+We are going to donate him to our son’s kindergarten classroom because I’m so excited about Botley as an educational tool for little kids.
 Botley definitely targets beginner coding skills, which is perfect for the kindergarten and grade 1-2 age groups.

 One of the great features of the Botley Robot is that is completely screen free.
 In my opinion, this is a great feature for the younger age group.
 However, at the end of the day, computer programming does require… a computer!
 Botley is somewhat limited compared to other robots on the market in this regard.
 If you are looking for a robot that has many of the same features of Botley but also expands into learning a computer-based coding language, check out my detailed review of the Edison Robot.